wierkstudio/ciphereditor/README.md

 ## Packages

 As a monorepo this repository contains multiple packages to share common dependencies or to depend on each other.
+All packages listed below share the same version.

 - `app-web` - Core web app built on React and Redux Toolkit
 - `app-desktop` - Desktop application source built on the web app and Electron
 - `types` - TypeScript types shared between packages and third-party extensions
+- `processor` - JavaScript sandbox for Browser environments where extensions are executed in
-- `operation-essentials` - Extensions providing essential operations
+- `extension-essentials` - Extension providing essential operations

 ## Scripts